Economy of Sudan: Trade, sanctions, and foreign aid

 On 3 November 1997, the U.S. government imposed a trade embargo against Sudan and a total asset freeze against the Government of Sudan under Executive Order 13067.
 The U.S. believed the Government of Sudan gave support to international terrorism, destabilized neighboring governments, and permitted human rights violations.
 A consequence of the embargo is that U.S. corporations cannot invest in the Sudan oil industry, so companies in China, Malaysia and India are the major investors.

 Historically, the United States, the United Kingdom, the Netherlands, Italy, Germany, Saudi Arabia, Kuwait, and other Organization of Petroleum Exporting Countries (OPEC) nations traditionally have supplied most of Sudan's economic assistance.
 Sudan's role as an economic link between Arab and African countries is reflected by the presence in Khartoum of the Arab Bank for African development.
 The World Bank had been the largest source of development loans.

+Since 1 January 2026, cargo shipped to Sudan must be covered by an Advance Cargo Declaration (ACD), an electronic cargo tracking note that the shipper obtains before loading and whose reference number must appear on the bill of lading.

 Macro-economic trend

 The following table shows the main economic indicators in 1980–2024.
+Inflation below 5% is in green.